 You'll find all the best buys for your heating needs in our best patio heaters feature.

-‘Illuminated fountains are the perfect statement piece that’ll also take your tranquil space to the next level,’ says the team at Lights4fun.
+‘Illuminated fountains are the perfect statement piece that will also take your tranquil space to the next level,’ says the team at Lights4fun (opens in new tab).
 ‘As the sun sets you’ll be able to sit back and enjoy the soft glow of your patio lights.’

 With the peaceful trickle of water and perhaps an iced drink in hand, what could be more relaxing than including stunning water feature ideas in your space?

-‘We just LOVE fairy lights for giving your outdoor space a magical feel,’ says the team at Lime Lace, and we couldn’t agree more!
+‘We love fairy lights for giving your patio space a magical feel,’ says the team at Lime Lace (opens in new tab), and we couldn’t agree more!
 You can string them along fences or around nearby trees, and they work just as well inside lanterns.

 Keep an eye out for decorative versions such as these ones by Cox & Cox (opens in new tab) for an extra special glow.
 A subtle and affordable focal point for any patio.

 How do you light a patio without electricity?